Who's behind it

 Founder.

-Nine years in cybersecurity.
+A decade in cybersecurity.
 Currently Manager of External Network Security Services at Digital Boundary Group.
 Fanshawe College graduate, based in St. Thomas, Ontario.